aliksend/terraform-provider-dokku/README.md

 cat ~/.ssh/authorized_keys | dokku ssh-keys:add admin
 ```

-Add the provider and host settings to your terraform block.
+3. Add the provider and host settings to your terraform block.
-The SSH key should be that of a [dokku user](https://dokku.com/docs/deployment/user-management/).
-Dokku users have dokku set as a forced command - the provider will not attempt to explicitly specify the dokku binary over SSH.
+The SSH key must belong to [dokku user](https://dokku.com/docs/deployment/user-management/).
+Dokku users have set `dokku` as a forced command - the provider will not attempt to explicitly specify the dokku binary over SSH.

 ```hcl
 terraform {